Starting a Profitable Feedlot in Kenya: 2026 Investor’s Guide

 How Much Does it Cost to Start a Feedlot in Kenya?

-Operational Capital Requirements
+2. First-Cycle Operational Capital

 Is a Feedlot Profitable?

-Revenue Potential: A 300 kg steer gaining 1.5 kg daily over 100 days reaches 450 kg.
-At market prices of KES 350-400 per kg live weight, gross revenue ranges from KES 157,500 – 180,000 per animal.
+• Revenue Potential: A 250 kg premium steer gaining 1.5 kg daily over a 100-day cycle reaches a market weight of 400 kg.
+At current market prices of KES 380 – 420 per kg live weight, gross revenue ranges from KES 152,000 – 168,000 per animal.

-Profit Margins: After deducting purchase costs (KES 45,000), feed costs (KES 15,000-20,000), and other expenses (KES 5,000), net profit typically ranges from KES 10,000 – 25,000 per head, translating to 15-30% returns on investment per cycle.
+• Profit Margins: After deducting the purchase cost (KES 70,000), feed costs (KES 25,000 – 30,000), and health/labor expenses (KES 3,000), the net profit typically ranges from KES 49,000 – 65,000 per head.
+This represents a high return on investment per cycle due to the superior weight-gain potential of the cattle.

-Annual Capacity: With three 100-day cycles possible annually (allowing for turnover time), a 50-head feedlot could generate gross profits of KES 500,000 – 1,250,000 per year once established.
+• Annual Capacity: With three 100-day cycles possible annually, a 50-head feedlot can generate a net profit of KES 7.3M – 9.7M per year once infrastructure is established and sourcing channels are optimized.

 Feed represents 60-70% of operational costs in feedlot beef farming in Kenya, making nutritional management critical.
 Here’s what works in our climate: